Recently, I came across one advertisement in Hindi that shows truth brings mental peace to human beings.

 Even though the researchers found some hatred to some castes but irrespective of caste all death row convicts had one thing in common.
 They were all poor.

 The researchers revealed that rich people with a similar crime have been acquitted.

 Some facts detailed out in the report show the poor mechanism of trial in our courts.
 For example, in one case where prosecution demanded 100% DNA match of three accused with that of the victim was found impossible by NLU researchers.
-Forensic experts refuted the possibility of ‘100% DNA match’ to NLU researchers as victim’s body was submerged in the muddy area but this point was never debated in court and death penalty was pronounced.
+Forensic experts refuted the possibility of ‘100% DNA match’ to NLU researchers as victim’s body was submerged in the muddy area but this point was never debated in court and the death penalty was pronounced.

 This research exposes the true nature of our justice system today, as it states –

 “Lawyers only spoke about money with their clients”.

 When the clients are poor and they are convict of a serious crime like murder or rape only the men with money is heard by lawyers.
 All these death penalty convicts couldn’t even pay 100-200 rupees to their advocates per appearance.
 How could they expect justice?

 NLU researchers found many chilling truths about these life convicts.
-One of them who was a BAD man to everyone, tried to break free from jail many times told the researchers that he, in fact, wanted to break out to save his wife who was being sexually exploited by the defense lawyer.
+One of them who was a BAD man to everyone, tried to break free from jail many times told the researchers that he, in fact, wanted to break out to save his wife who was being sexually exploited by the defence lawyer.

 Reading through this research report shows us that human values no longer exist in the modern world.

 This research also showed how India’s rich and influential escape death penalty simply by the power and money they have.
 The best example was from the dreadful Nithari case of serial rape and murder of young children.
 In that case, poor Surinder Koli was sentenced to death whereas the owner of the house M. S. Pandher is out on bail and his trial is inconclusive.
 Similar are the cases of other murder accused Manu Sharma, Sushil Sharma and Ravikant Sharma.